-As of May 22, 2003, our directors and executive officers owned of record 812,099 shares of our common stock, representing approximately 3.3% of the outstanding shares of common stock.
-Directors and executive officers, representing approximately 2.4% of the outstanding shares of common stock on the record date, have agreed to vote at the annual meeting in favor of the proposal to sell substantially all of the assets used in the operation of our videoconferencing services business to VidCon, pursuant to the terms of voting agreements entered into by such directors, executive officers and GTG Holdings and VidCon.
+As of , 2003, our directors and executive officers owned of record shares of our common stock, representing approximately % of the outstanding shares of common stock.
+Directors and executive officers, representing approximately % of the outstanding shares of common stock on the record date, have agreed to vote at the annual meeting in favor of the proposal to sell substantially all of the assets used in the operation of our videoconferencing services business to VidCon, pursuant to the terms of voting agreements entered into by such directors, executive officers and GTG Holdings and VidCon.

-INTERESTS OF MANAGEMENT, DIRECTORS AND SIGNIFICANT STOCKHOLDERS IN THE SALE OF OUR VIDEOCONFERENCING SERVICES BUSINESS her current year's salary and will accelerate the vesting schedule of his or her unvested stock options.
+INTERESTS OF MANAGEMENT, DIRECTORS AND SIGNIFICANT STOCKHOLDERS IN THE SALE OF OUR VIDEOCONFERENCING SERVICES BUSINESS

+We have entered into change-in-control agreements, also called parachute agreements, with members of our senior management, which provide that if the officer is terminated within a specified amount of time after a "change in control" of our company we will pay to the officer an amount equal to one times his or her current year's salary and will accelerate the vesting schedule of his or her unvested stock options.
 The definition of "change in control" contained in the parachute agreements includes, among other things, the stockholders of the company approving a sale of all or substantially all of the company's assets.
 While not dispositive of the issue for purposes of the parachute agreements, the consummation of the transactions set forth in this proxy statement could be deemed to represent a change in control, as defined in those agreements.
 In order to forestall any ambiguity related to this question, the members of our senior management that have these agreements have agreed to waive any consequences under these agreements resulting from the consummation of the sale of our videoconferencing services business to VidCon.